Security Collections

 5. Choose the Access Type:

-• Full data access gives the users access to all data on the server.
+• Full data access gives users access to all data on the server.

-• Query-based access gives user access only to the data found within the query entered.
-Any query the users run uses data found within the query entered here to get results.
-See below for more information on entering the query.
+• Query-based access grants users access only to the data found within the query entered.
+Queries and reports executed in IMAT apps use data limited to the query entered here to get results.
+See Entering the Query for more information.

 6. Assign the collection to the desired group or groups.